epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

        </p>

-7. Switch to a browser, log into SRCP and `start a remote desktop session <https://github.com/epi-analysis/SRCP/wiki/01-Getting-Started#interactive-apps---remote-desktop-session>`__.
-Currently we are using Account = tq7cr8nq6x7 and Partition = tq7cr8nq6x7-cpu
+7. Switch to a browser, log into SRCP and :ref:`start a remote desktop session<remote-desktop>, using Account = ckpnxp8qnm2 and Partition = ckpnxp8qnm2-cpu

 8. Copy the data from your ``triage/<yourusername>/upload`` folder to the user’s project ``data`` subfolder: